eps0003/kag-sync/README.md

 #include "Foo.as"

-// An enum of object types that is referenced in classes that implement the Serializable interface and the function below shared enum ObjectType
+shared enum ObjectType
 {
     Foo,
 }

-// A function that is used internally to instantiate synced objects on the client shared Serializable@ createObject(u16 type)
+// Used internally to instantiate synced objects on the client shared Serializable@ createObject(u16 type)
 {
     switch (type)
     {
     case ObjectType::Foo:
+        // Use the default constructor
         return Foo();
     }
     return null;